KSym04/zen-addons-for-siteorigin-page-builder/readme.txt

 * Spacer: add adjustable vertical spacing between rows and widgets.
 * Alert Box: show a styled info, success, warning, or error message, with thirty ready-made designs (six free).
 * Widgetized: place an existing widget sidebar inside your page content.
+* Section Divider: add a wave, curve, tilt, or triangle shape divider to the top or bottom of a section, with your own color, height, and width, and flip it horizontally or vertically.

 **Interactive**